 - Constantly thinking about using kratom throughout the day

-- Kratom use negatively affecting relationships
+- Kratom use is negatively affecting relationships

 - Lying to your friends and family about your kratom use